sdncoss/meet/README.md

     Given I am on the events page<br />
     When the chart is loaded<br />
     Then I should see a chart displaying the number of upcoming events in each city

+<h2 style=bold>Use of Serverless Function</h2><br />
+<p>serverless functions will be used to handle backend logic and data processing tasks efficiently without the need to manage server infrastructure.
+For example, we can use serverless functions to Fetch Event Data, Cache Data, Analytics, User Management.
+By using serverless functions, we can scale these operations automatically based on demand, reduce operational costs, and focus on developing core features.</p>